Sample Syllabi

 Credits: 2-6, Max 6

 Instruction in the fundamental skills of trial advocacy.
-Develop case theory and trial skills including voir dire, opening statements, direct examination, cross examination, closing arguments, jury instructions, etc. The class meets once a week as a large group for lecture.
+Develop case theory and trial skills including opening statements, direct examination, cross examination, closing arguments, objections, submitting evidence etc. The class meets once a week as a large group for lecture.
 Students then meet in small lab sections with a team of two experienced trial attorneys or judges to practice skills and received feedback.
 These lab sections meet in the law school building or in off- campus locations.
-Prerequisite: LAW B503 Evidence (may be taken concurrently).
 Enrollment may be limited.
 Offered on credit/no credit basis only.
+Recommended: LAW B503 Evidence (prior to or concurrently with Trial Ad 1).

 Summer, 4 Credit(s)